OCA/e-commerce/website_sale_stock_available_display/README.rst

 This module extends the functionality of website sale stock module to allow to display available stock in website products and allow to buy if not enough stock.
+Also re-use the field Custom Message for inform to customer of any message when stock is less than 0.0 units.

 **Table of contents**